 I then waited for the clay to dry and again added a bit of gold paint to the patter.

-Last but not least- I cut out a few small circles with a small tube bead I had from a previous project (but anything round will do), and using a toothpick created small holes.
+Then I moved on to the last project- clay earrings.
+I cut out a few small circles with a small tube bead I had from a previous project (but anything round will do), and using a toothpick created small holes.

-Here’s what they looked like when dry
+Here’s what they looked like when dry.

-Rayher metal flakes and glue
+Rayher metal flakes and glue.

 I spread a thin layer of glue on the clay, then gently placed a leaf above and pressed with my fingers or small brush.
-I removed any excess with a knife.
+I removed any excess clay with a knife.

 I used a plier and some jump rings to assemble the earrings together.

-Here are the three finished objects-
+Here are the three finished projects-

 So the bottom line is- If you have some spare time on a weekend, air dry clay is a great medium for creating practical items you could either make for yourself or as gifts.
 Have a go at it yourself (: